-Use one of the methods outlined here to display the 'Generate Documentation' dialog, then use the 'Template' drop-down list to select which template to use for generating the report.
+Use one of the methods outlined here to display the 'Generate Documentation' dialog at the 'Generate' tab, then use the 'Template' field drop-down list to select which template to use for generating the report.

-Ribbon Publish > Documentation > Document > Generate Documentation > select from the 'Template' drop-down list.
-Context Menu Right-click on Package Documentation Generate Documentation select from the 'Template' drop-down list.
+Ribbon Publish > Model Reports > Report Builder > Generate Documentation > select from the 'Template' drop-down list.
 Keyboard Shortcuts F8 select from the 'Template' drop-down list.